 Unless you're looking at Olympic sprinters, you're unlikely to see many women with ripped thighs, toned calves and tight butts from running alone.
-Although running doesn't build muscle to the same degree that strength training does, your legs should change noticeably after a few weeks on the track, becoming fuller, leaner and stronger.
-If your goal is to lose weight and your legs end up getting thicker from running, don't be alarmed; this means you're developing your lower body and becoming a more efficient version of yourself.
+Running is an aerobic exercise that doesn't build muscle to the same degree that strength training does.
+Your legs should change noticeably after a few weeks on the track, becoming fuller, leaner and stronger.
+If your goal is overall weight loss and you notice bigger legs as a result, don't be alarmed; this means you're developing your lower body while still participating in a fat burning form of cardio.

 How Muscles Grow